Your prenatal record should be accessible anywhere and to any healthcare provider, you encounter throughout your pregnancy.

 It is interesting to note that individuals who do not have private health care insurance (health care clinics, teen pregnancy programs, etc.) are often given this vital information on an “index card” which is updated at each prenatal visit.

-A prenatal patient should never find herself in need of urgent medical care without access to basic medical information about her prenatal care.
+A prenatal patient should never find herself in need of urgent medical care without immediate access to basic medical information about her pregnancy.
 There is only one way to avoid this situation and that is to carry a card with up-to-date medical information about your pregnancy.

 Yet, it is most often patients in medical clinics who are given these “medical record” cards.
 (Worst case scenario: when a pregnant patient is not conscious nor in the company of others who can offer medical information that can be life-saving.)

-- last blood pressure, if you are experiencing high blood pressure during pregnancy
+- your last blood pressure at your prenatal visit if you are experiencing high blood pressure during pregnancy

-- blood sugar results if you have gestational diabetes.
+- your fasting and two-hour blood sugar results if you have gestational diabetes.

 (For more information about your prenatal record, go to Wikipedia.
 Though Wikipedia is an open-sourced resource, it offers a wealth of information.
 This being said, always review information accessed online with your prenatal care provider.)